dineshmadhup/Spring/README.md

 - How to open with eclipse:

 File => Import => General => Select Existing Projects into Workspace => Next => choose the downoaded file =>Finish

+Note: Find the .PDF in each project folder for projects explanation.